 View a more complete list [pdf] of recent publications and presentations by USC Connect and our faculty and staff partners.
 See highlights of the first five years of USC Connect through our e-publication USC Connect: A Story of Success [pdf].

 Our History and Ongoing Development

 USC Connect is grounded in the University’s mission to educate citizens through teaching, research, creative activity, and community engagement.
-The initiative builds on Focus Carolina (i.e., strategic planning) and on the Carolina Core (i.e., general education).
-Faculty, staff, and students developed USC Connect over a 2-year period.
+The initiative flows from the university’s strategic planning process Focus Carolina and builds on the Carolina Core (i.e., general education).
+Faculty, staff, and students developed the initial plan for USC Connect over a 2-year period.
 The plan was approved by the Southern Association of Colleges and Schools (SACSCOC) as the University of South Carolina’s Quality Enhancement Plan [pdf] on December 6, 2011.

 USC Connect is housed in the Office of the Provost and overseen by the vice provost and dean of undergraduate studies.
 Office staff includes an executive director, an associate director for assessment, an assistant director for student services, and student advisors/consultants.
-USC Connect faculty fellows lead collaboration among faculty groups (e.g., integrative learning grant co-hort, seminar instructors).
-The USC Connect Council (administrator, faculty, and student representatives) provides global direction and oversight.
-Student advisory councils provide ongoing feedback.
+USC Connect faculty fellows serve as advocates for integrative learning and provide faculty perspectives to USC Connect.
+The USC Connect Council, composed of administrators, faculty, and student representatives, provides global direction and oversight.
+The USC Connect Student Advisory Council provides ongoing feedback.
 USC Connect partners with all colleges/schools and many offices throughout the university.